This isn’t a movie review about the new documentary. This is a memory review.

 Dubbed the Miracle Mets, New York’s improbable little team that could won their first World Series; Ralph Nader and his Raiders fought for consumer rights in Washington; and Houston’s Denton Cooley made medical history when he implanted the first artificial heart into 47-year-old Haskell Karp.

 Amid all the turmoil and triumph, I was in my second year in a little college in the San Fernando Valley.
 I read: Thirteen Days, Robert Kennedy’s inside account of the Cuban Missile Crisis; Plato’s Republic; and John F. Kennedy’s Profiles in Courage.
 I watched: Downhill Racer, Butch Cassidy and the Sundance Kid and Medium Cool.
-Shot against the backdrop of the riots at the Democratic Convention in Chicago, the film’s poster summarized the year’s zeitgeist — “beyond the age of innocence, into the age of awareness.”
+Shot against the backdrop of the riots at the Democratic Convention in Chicago, Cool’s poster summarized the year’s zeitgeist — “beyond the age of innocence, into the age of awareness.”

 I worked on a college musical entitled, Peace, and spent hours in the music library listening to everything from Tchaikovsky’s 1812 Overture to Rodgers and Hammerstein’s South Pacific; from Bach’s Brandenburg Concertos to Leonard Bernstein’s West Side Story.